jelbirt/AudioFY-Data/README.md

 In the future, we hope to develop features to offer generating image (.png) and video (.mp4) files of the play-through and the final Graph Panel image after analysis conclusion.

+## Contact

+With any questions/suggestions, reach out to the author at jelbirt@worcester.edu.

 ## Acknowledgements

 *AudioFY Data* was developed by Jacob Elbirt as part of the Summer 2023 Aisiku Research Fellowship through Worcester State University.